versionone/VersionOne.Integration.Bugzilla/CONTRIBUTING.md

 ## Getting Involved

-We need your help to make the VersionOne Integration for Buy A Feature a useful integration.
+We need your help to make the VersionOne Integration for Bugzilla a useful integration.
 While third-party patches are absolutely essential, they are not the only way to get involved.
 You can help the project by discovering and [reporting bugs](#reporting-bugs) and helping others on the [versionone-dev group](http://groups.google.com/group/versionone-dev/) and [GitHub issues](https://github.com/versionone/VersionOne.ServiceHost.Core/issues).

 ## Reporting Bugs

-Before reporting a bug on the project's [issues page](https://github.com/versionone/VersionOne.Integration.Buy-A-Feature/issues), first make sure that your issue is caused by VersionOne Integration for Buy A Feature, not your application code (e.g. passing incorrect arguments to methods, etc.).
+Before reporting a bug on the project's [issues page](https://github.com/versionone/VersionOne.Integration.Bugzilla/issues), first make sure that your issue is caused by VersionOne Integration for Bugzilla, not your application code (e.g. passing incorrect arguments to methods, etc.).
 Second, search the already reported issues for similar cases, and if it has been reported already, just add any additional details in the comments.

 After you made sure that you have found a new bug, here are some tips for creating a helpful report that will make fixing it much easier and quicker: